Back to Previous

 Borrowers can receive money as a lump sum, monthly payouts, a line of credit, or a combination of all these options.
 The best course of action will depend on the individual financial situation and strategy.

-Payout Limitations
+Payout limitations

 It is worth mentioning that all HECMs are subject to the 60% utilization rule.
 This limits the amount any reverse mortgage borrower can take in the first year to the higher of 60% of the principal limit or mandatory obligations like an existing mortgage plus 10% of the loan amount.
 The remainder of the available principal will be available to the borrower in the 13th month of the loan and come from an established line of credit.